Fidelity Investments Review

 fidelity Investments review

-Securities in Fidelity accounts are protected by the Securities Investor Protection Corporation (SIPC).
-For larger accounts, Fidelity has additional coverage through Lloyd’s of London that kicks in if SIPC coverage is exhausted.
+Securities held inside an account at Fidelity are protected by the Securities Investor Protection Corporation (SIPC).
+For larger accounts, Fidelity also maintains excess coverage through Lloyd’s of London that can apply if SIPC protection is ever triggered and exhausted.

 • 529 plans